pulkitrajput147/User-Management-Chatbot/Readme.md

 * **Conversational Interface:** Interact with the bot using natural language.
 * **Batch Processing:** Handles multiple distinct user management requests in a single conversation.
 * **AI-Driven State Management:** Leverages GPT-4o to manage the conversational state, correctly identifying when it has enough information to proceed.
+* **Secure Authentication:** Features a JWT-based login system to ensure that only authorized personnel can access the application.
+Access is managed via an email allowlist, perfect for controlled beta testing or internal use.
+* **Multi-User Ready:** Built on a robust FastAPI backend with Redis-backed session management, allowing multiple operators to use the bot concurrently without their conversations interfering.
 * **Voice-to-Text Input:** A microphone option allows users to speak their requests instead of typing.
 * **Confirmation Step:** Always presents a clear summary of all pending actions for user confirmation before processing, preventing accidental changes.
 * **Modern, Responsive UI:** A clean, Gemini-inspired interface built with Next.js and Tailwind CSS.